yacobylab/special-measure/sm/README.txt

    given in rate.
 This functionality is not used by smset (or anywhere else) at the time of writing.
 3: trigger previously programmed ramp.
+4: Arm acquisition device (optional)
+5: Configure acquisition device (optional)
+   See smcATS660v2.m for examples on usage of 4 and 5.

 If rate < 0 for ramped channels, a ramp is used in a measurement.
 In this case, the ramp should only be programmed and started later by a separate